lopes/cordyceps/README.md

 ## Key Management
+- **Key Generation**: Use the `generate` command to create a new Curve25519 key pair.
+Keys are stored as Base64-encoded files (without padding).
 - **Main Public Key**: For **encryption** operations, the main Curve25519 public key must be provided via the `--key` CLI option.
-This key is used to establish the shared secret for encrypting the AES key.
+This key is used to establish the shared secret for encrypting the AES key using ECDH + HKDF-SHA256.
 - **Main Private Key**: For **decryption** operations, the corresponding Curve25519 private key must be explicitly provided by the user via the `--key` CLI option. **It is paramount to keep this private key highly secure and never distribute it with the client application.**

-Cordyceps is shipped with the `generate` command that creates a new key pair.
+Each encryption operation generates a unique ephemeral key pair, ensuring Perfect Forward Secrecy even if the main private key is compromised.

 ## Contributing